Seamse/ci-project-one/README.md

 * A horizontal scrollbar showed up on the mobile version of the website.
 As I could not find what was causing this overflow, I googled a solution.
-using overflow-x:hidden on both the html and body sections seemed to do the trick.
+using overflow-x:hidden on both the html and body elements seemed to do the trick.
 The pages now look fine on my phone.

 ## Validator Testing